-A few weeks ago my daughter complained of a stomach ache.
+A few years ago my daughter complained of a stomach ache.
 Being the typical mom, I dismissed it as something she ate or she needed to have a bowel movement.
 The next morning, she said her stomach still hurt, but I got her dressed, fed her crackers, and sent her off to school.
 Since I work at the school, I told the teacher if her stomach continues to hurt, allow her to put her head down and I would pick her up immediately following school.
-My daughter rested all day in class completing some work but nothing major happened.
+My daughter rested all day in class but nothing major happened.
 I checked with the teacher who said she seemed fine by the end of the day.
 I checked with my daughter who said she felt better, so I decided to stay at work and send her to extended care to play for a while.

-Within minutes, a surgeon entered the room and explained everything, how fecal matter gets into your appendix and it gets all infected and yucky and requires removal.
+Within minutes, a surgeon entered the room and explained everything, how fecal matter gets into your appendix and it gets infected and requires removal.
 He explained why my five-year-old needed surgery within the hour, as soon as they assembled a team.
 I was on the phone with all my prayer warriors, asking them to get the lines of prayer open.
 My husband and I prayed over our daughter and for the healing of her little body.

 My daughter came home and recovered—praise God.
 The surgeons stated her appendix was nasty and they were sure they caught it just before it ruptured.
 The surgeon said my daughter must posses a high pain tolerance because she should have been screaming in agony—it was really bad.
 I know God was watching over my daughter because this could have turned out much worse.
 I pray this article and my story will help you.